Daxo-dev/Daxo-dev/README.md

   - Im interested in Information Technology career pathways.

-  - 16 years old.
-Video-game enthusiast and great passion for anything related to computers
+  - Video-game enthusiast and great passion for anything related to computers

   - Currently working and learning Html, Css, JavaScript...